Implementing consistent pricing strategies in your accounting firm

 In today’s uncertain business world, having the right pricing strategy can be a powerful advantage for your accounting firm.

-A good pricing strategy helps you to:
+A well-designed pricing strategy helps you to:

-• Get and keep clients.
+• Win and retain the right clients.

 According to research by McKinsey, a 1% increase in price can lead to an 8.7% rise in operating profits.
 The bottom line is that the right pricing strategy can help your firm make the most money and gain an edge over competitors.

-• Why accounting firms are rethinking their pricing.
+• Why accounting firms are rethinking pricing.

 • How to evaluate your current pricing strategy.

-• Why value-based pricing is becoming more popular.
+• Why value-based pricing is rising.

 What is a pricing strategy?